Demonlover: Casting

 Chloë Sevigny agreed to star in the film as she was an admirer of Assayas's film Irma Vep: "I just wanted to work with a filmmaker who I found fascinating, who was making intriguing work.
 I met with him in Paris and read the script and signed on."
 Sevigny had previously been offered the role of Vivian Kensington (a role that eventually went to Selma Blair) in the comedy film Legally Blonde (2001), but opted to star in Demonlover instead.
 Sevigny was required to learn to speak French for her role of Elise, an American who speaks both French and English, and learned the phonetics and enunciations despite not understanding the language.

 Assayas stated he initially did not intend to cast any American or English-speaking actresses in the film, though both Sevigny and Gershon—both Americans—were ultimately cast in major roles.
 "I've always been a fan of Hollywood cinema," Assayas commented, "including mainstream films that many people disdain.
 The characters are sometimes simplistic, but there are often strong dramatic elements that I admire.
 What amused me in writing Demonlover was trying to include some of those aspects of American cinema."

 Filming

-Principal photography of 'Demonlover took place in the fall of 2001, primarily in Paris and Tokyo, on a budget of approximately US$8 million.
+Principal photography of Demonlover took place in the fall of 2001, primarily in Paris and Tokyo, on a budget of approximately US$8 million.
 Additional filming took place in Mexico.

 Soundtrack

-The film's soundtrack album features eight tracks by the band Sonic Youth, as well as songs by Goldfrapp, Death in Vegas, Dub Squad, Soulfly, [Thee Silver Mt.
-Zion], and Darkthrone.
+The film's soundtrack album features eight tracks by the band Sonic Youth, as well as songs by Goldfrapp, Death in Vegas, Dub Squad, and Soulfly.
 It was released in 2002.